 4. Department Supervisor

-Supervisors usually handle one part of the store like frozen foods, produce, or dry goods.
+Supervisors usually handle one part of the store, like frozen foods, produce, or dry goods.
 You’re responsible for making sure your section is stocked, your team is on track, and sales targets are being hit.
-It’s a bit of everything, from leadership to logistics to customer service.
 You’ll also work closely with upper management, help train new hires, and step in when other departments need backup.
-It’s a good starting point to become a store manager, and a lot of supervisors start as clerks or cashiers.

 - Prior experience in retail or store operations